Why Use Factory-Certified Technicians For Appliance Repair

 - Have Houston Appliance Repair check out all the mechanical parts of the appliance and lubricate all door hinges, bearings, and other moving parts to prevent rust.

-- Be prepared to have the motor reconditioned or replaced, along with wiring.
+- Be prepared to have the motor reconditioned or replaced, along with the wiring.

 - Be aware that if the appliance has experienced water damage, its life expectancy may be reduced.